rdviii/ai-policy/ai-policy-2025.md

 So in light of the above, what kind of specific policy rules can we put in place?

+### Principles

+First, this policy recognizes that AI tools can be very helpful.
+This policy does not forbid the use of AI. society cannot function without mutual respect for others.

+Misrepresenting AI-generated work as your own demonstrates:

+* A lack of respect for yourself: you are not allowing yourself to learn effectively.
+* A lack of respect for other students: you are making it difficult to understand what students are actually accomplishing, and how they are struggling.
+* A lack of respect for your teachers: your teachers want to understand your challenges and help you develop as a person; they do not want to be fed work generated by an AI.

 ### Recommendations for All Humans

 (Here, I can't really say _rules_; whether you apply these is really up to you.)

 1. _Think_.
 Be mindful of how you use AI.
+1. Read _a lot_ -- news, contemporary nonfiction books, SF.
 1. Do not share your personal or private information with an AI.
-1. Read _a lot_ -- news, contemporary nonfiction books, SF.
+1. Do not use an AI as a counselor or therapist.
 1. Look for classical solutions when the problem is important.

 ### Recommendations for Instructors & Mentors